Daniels taking more-with-less blueprint to general manager meetings

 Daniels doesn’t have to replace a former most valuable player, as he did with Hamilton, but he needs to find three starters and a veteran or two for the bullpen before he can begin to toy with the a lineup that returns mostly in tact, but could be strengthened with a move or two.

-The legwork has begun, and the pace will pick up at general managers lock themselves in the Waldorf Astoria for three consecutive days to start the week.
+The legwork has begun, and the pace will pick up as general managers lock themselves in the Waldorf Astoria for three consecutive days to start the week.

 “We’re going to explore a lot of different things this winter,” Daniels said.
-“We already have been in conversations with both, primarily with clubs but have expressed an interested in free agents.
+“We already have been in conversations with both, primarily with clubs, but have expressed an interested in free agents.

 “Each situation is very unique, and then the timing is unique as well.
 At this point in the winter we probably want to err on the side of preserving flexibility.”